 □ Controls should be wired in accordance with schematic diagram.
-Round model filters are normally pre-wired, fully assembled and tested at the factory.
-Check all wiring connections to assure proper bag cleaning sequence.
-The air tank pressure gauge should have a working range of 0-160 psig.
+Compact filters are normally pre-wired, fully assembled and tested at the factory.

 □ Set the controller "off" time adjustment to the minimum time by rotating the dial counterclockwise.
 Allow the sequence controller to operate for 5 to 10 minutes to assure the mechanism has not been damaged in shipment and to allow a short run-in time for the electronics.